barryclark/jekyll-now/_posts/2021-12-16-Principles.md

 ## The data scientist role

-[TODO: add a disclaimer regarding semantics / definition of titles?]

 Data scientist are often described as _part mathematician, part computer scientist and part trend-spotter_$$^1$$ by corporates that don't really understand that finding someone that can be a stellar mathematician, computer scientist and analyst at once might be extremely hard.
 I would tend to think that a company that looks for all three competencies in a single individual has an immature data infrastructure and lacks the experience to realise that asking a single individual to do it all might be counterproductive.

 This thought pattern has probably been harmful to many recent graduates who have been developing and researching state of the art machine learning and optimisation models during their studies to end up having to spend most of their time researching data sources, and frying their brains over complex software architecturing problems.